ORTHODONTIC ASSISTANT COURSE

 -

-Note: Any residual material must be removed by a supervising dentist or an RDAEF (licensed after Jan 1, 2010)
+Note: Residual material must be removed by a supervising dentist or an RDAEF licensed after January 1, 2010

 -